-In the absence of appropriate incentives, farmers are unlikely to get enthused with only "potential benefits' over long period in terms of resource base quality improvement.
-This would call for an examination of policy incentives which encourage certain crops and cropping systems, resource use practices, and consequent short- and long-term impact in terms of productivity and ecosystems health.
+In the absence of appropriate incentives farmers are unlikely to get enthused with only "potential benefits' over long period in terms of resource base quality improvement.
+This would call for a re-look at policy incentives which encourage certain crops and cropping systems, resource use practices and consequent short and long term impact in terms of productivity and ecosystems health.
 Diversification to other crops along with effective procurement, infrastructure for providing services for resource conservation technologies at the local level and monitoring of resource base are the main policy and institutional requirements that need due attention.

-4.1 Resource Conservation Technology of Rice-Wheat System in Pakistan
+4.1 Resource Conservation Technology of rice-wheat system in Pakistan

-The Resource Conservation technology such as zero tillage, laser levelling and bed and furrow cultivation of wheat and mechanical transplanting of rice were demonstrated in various districts of Punjab, Province of Pakistan under the RWC.
-The zero tillage method of wheat cultivation was found to be the most economical and attractive option for farming followed by laser levelling and bed and furrow cultivation.
+The Resource Conservation technology such as zero tillage, laser leveling and bed and furrow cultivation of wheat and mechanical transplanting of rice were demonstrated in various districts of Punjab, Province of Pakistan under R-W Consortium.
+The Zero tillage method of wheat cultivation was found to be the most economical and attractive option for farming followed by laser leveling and bed and furrow cultivation.
 Wheat sowing by conventional method proved to be economically less favourable.
 Mechanical transplanting of rice on sampled farms remained economically less feasible as compared to non-mechanical rice transplanting due to its higher transplanting cost.